Addressing specific challenges and realising empowerment opportunities in ASM

 The participation rates of women in ASM decline as formalisation and mechanisation increase.
 Women experience particular challenges and gender-based discrimination in the acquisition of legal mineral titles and the running of ASM operations, often due to societal and cultural norms and perceptions.
 While ASM creates economic empowerment opportunities for women, it can also perpetuate inequalities and expose them to gender-based violence.

-IWiM supports WIM organisations focused on ASM and aims to facilitate targeted development initiatives to assist ASM communities including women.
+IWIM supports WIM organisations focused on ASM and aims to facilitate targeted development initiatives to assist ASM communities including women.

 Access reports and other resources here